JuliaManifolds/Manopt.jl/docs/src/tutorials/ImplementASolver.md

 `f(M,p) = ...`.
 MOre general it might for example store a gradient function or the Hessian or any other information we have about our task.

-This is something indepentend of the solver itself, since it only identifies the problem we want to solve indepentend of how we want to solve it – or in other words, this type contains all information that is static and independent of the specific solver at hand.
+This is something independent of the solver itself, since it only identifies the problem we want to solve independent of how we want to solve it – or in other words, this type contains all information that is static and independent of the specific solver at hand.

 Usually the problems variable is called `mp`.